 Figure 11 - Sement Guiding section of the Main GUI

 If desired, specify a file from which to load the locations and brightness of the selected guide and reference star by selecting the “Read 1 command from file” radio button A and specifying the path to this file (most likely a regfile.txt or a .incat file).
-Providing this file will bypass using the Segment Guiding GUI.
+Providing this file will use only the guide and reference star selected by the user in step III and bypass using the Segment Guiding GUI, and you can skip to step 15 below.

 Otherwise, select the “Click-to-Select 1 or more commands (GUI)” radio button B to launch the GUI that will allow you to click-to-select multiple orientations of guide and reference stars.